 • Should I opt for Blade-Free laser eye surgery?

-At FOCUS we ONLY use a Femtosecond laser for LASIK flap creation.
-75% of the top US laser eye surgery clinics only now use Femtosecond lasers due to their safety, accuracy and speed.
-If you are thinking about laser eye surgery ask the clinic if they use a Microkeratome (Blade) to perform some of their treatments.
-This is an old and out of date way of performing laser eye surgery.
+At FOCUS we ONLY use a femtosecond laser for LASIK flap creation (the Ziemer LDV).
+All leading laser eye surgeons worldwide only now use femtosecond lasers due to their safety, accuracy and speed.
+If you are thinking about laser eye surgery ask the clinic if they use a microkeratome (blade) to perform some of their treatments.
+This is an old and out of date way of performing laser eye surgery and should be avoided.

 • How much should I pay for laser vision correction?